 The Night Owl DVR didn't have a built-in Wi-Fi connection, so it was necessary to place it near our router to connect to an Ethernet port so we could use the mobile app.
 This isn't an absolute requirement, but you want to avoid long cable runs if possible—they easily increase installation time.

-After hooking up a suitable monitor and router connection, you can add up to eight cameras (our system came with four, but I installed just one since I'm in a small apartment).
+After hooking up the app and router connection, you can add up to eight cameras (our system came with four, but I installed just one since I'm in a small apartment).
 If you buy a kit, each of the cameras comes with a cable that provides both power and video connections.

 Connect the video cables to the back of the DVR and the power cables to the four-way camera power supply—then connect everything to the cameras.